-Youtube and Dailymotion clips are able to have external subtitles (closed captions).
-External means that they are not part of the video frame.
-So they can be turned off and for one clip may be available several different subtitles.
+Youtube and Dailymotion videos can have external subtitles (closed captions).
+External means they are not the part of the video frame image.
+So they can be turned on and off, and video can have multiple subtitles.

-On Youtube in addition to regular subtitles are also available two other kinds of subtitles: Automatic Speech Recognition (ASR) and auto-translated subtitles (machine translation of one of regular subtitles or ASR, available only when the clip has some of them).
+On Youtube in addition to regular subtitles are also available two other kinds of them: auto-generated (using speech recognition) and auto-translated (machine translation of one of regular subtitles or auto-generated one, available only if video has some of them).

 Program uses SubRip (*.srt) files for subtitles.
 Subtitles file name is generated automatically by appending media file name with a language code, e.g. for English subtitles a file name "video.mp4" becomes "video.en.srt".

 Program has options to fine-tune which subtitles to download.
 These options are preset-wide so they can be found in preset configuration window (under

 Download subtitles group).
 Each type of subtitles (regular / ASR / auto-translated) has separate configuration there.
 Using these options can be selected any set of subtitles.

 Subtitles can be selected manually using Qualities combo box in